WORKFORCE DEVELOPMENT COURSES & TRAINING OPPORTUNITIES

 - Grantwriting for Public Health Professionals - The course provides in-depth instruction on the "how-to's" of identifying grant opportunities and preparing grant applications, including those from private foundations and government funders.
 The cost for the course is $120.

 - Conducting Community Health Needs Assessments (CHNAs) - The course provides an overview of methods used to conduct community health needs assessments.
-It is intended for local health department and hospital staff that are charged with meeting the PHAB prerequisites or the new IRS requirement regarding CHNAs.
-The steps and techniques involved in CHNAs are covered in detail with real-world examples and links to a variety of helpful resources.
+It is intended for the local health department and hospital staff charged with meeting the PHAB prerequisites or the new IRS requirement regarding CHNAs.
+The steps and techniques involved in CHNAs are covered in detail with real-world examples and links to various helpful resources.
 The cost for the course is $120.

 - Affordable Care Act (ACA) - The course provides an overview of the Patient Protection and Affordable Care Act.
-It is intended for local health department and hospital staff that are charged with meeting the ACA requirements.
-The major activities required of the health sector under the ACA are overviewed with real-world examples and links to a variety of helpful resources.
+It is intended for the local health department and hospital staff charged with meeting the ACA requirements.
+The primary activities required of the health sector under the ACA are overviewed with real-world examples and links to various helpful resources.
 The cost for the course is $120 and registration.